 When it comes to customization, Mailchimp’s wide range of content blocks—images, videos, social buttons, and even dynamic content—provides more flexibility for building engaging, personalized campaigns than Mailjet’s editor typically allows.

-Mailchimp also pulls ahead in analytics.
+Mailchimp also pulls ahead with its advanced analytics.
 You get detailed statistics and insights into open rates, click-throughs, unsubscribes, and more, making Mailjet’s analytics experience feeling rather lacklustre when put next to Mailchimp.

 Key Features